jvmahon/Homebridge-HomeSeer4/README.md

 "ref":8,                            // Required - HomeSeer Device Reference (To get it, select the HS Device - then Advanced Tab)
 "type":"Lightbulb",                 // Required - Identifies a supported device type.
 "name":"My Light",                  // Optional - HomeSeer device name is the default "uuid_base":"SomeUniqueId2"         // Optional - HomeKit identifier will be derived from this parameter instead of the name.
-You SHOULD add this parameter to all accessories !
+Defaults to the string "Ref" plus the HomeSeer Device Reference added on (e.g., "REF235")

 See [index.js](https://raw.githubusercontent.com/jrhubott/homebridge-homeseer/master/index.js) for full configuration information or [config.js](https://raw.githubusercontent.com/jrhubott/homebridge-homeseer/master/config/config.json) for sample configuration